 Was Donald Trump's Company Accused Of A Major Insurance Scam?

-Now in 2021, the Trump Organization is facing a criminal investigation from the district attorney's office in Westchester County, New York, per Vanity Fair.
-This criminal investigation of the Trump Organization involves insurance fraud, the town of Ossining, and the Trump National Golf Club.
+Later, in 2021, the Trump Organization faced a criminal investigation from the district attorney's office in Westchester County, New York, per Vanity Fair.
+This criminal investigation of the Trump Organization involved insurance fraud, the town of Ossining, and the Trump National Golf Club.

 Donald Trump reportedly filed a $1.3 million claim to fix his golf course

 After a deluge flooded the Trump National Golf Club in the Village of Briarcliff Manor and Ossining in 2011, Donald Trump decided to make an insurance claim for $1.3 million to fix the golf course, per Rolling Stone.
-Now the organization is being investigated for claiming that the value of his golf-course property was "less than one tenth of what local officials said it was actually worth," per Vanity Fair.
+In 2021, the organization was investigated for claiming that the value of its golf-course property was "less than one tenth of what local officials said it was actually worth," per Vanity Fair.
 The $1.3 million was far more than what it actually cost to repair the golf course, which was actually around $130,000 to $150,000 in damages, a source told Rolling Stone.
 "The work was never completed," the former employee claimed.
 "They basically Band-Aided it."

-The Trump Organization even tried to ask the insurance claim for more than $1.3 million, but was ultimately denied because they failed to give the receipts needed for that big payout, another source told Rolling Stone.
-This is not the first time the Trump organization was investigated.
-Trump's organization and his chief financial officer, Allen Weisselberg, is currently facing a tax fraud case in New York City, and a potential court trial might occur in late August or early September 2022, per NPR.
+The Trump Organization even tried to ask for an insurance claim for more than $1.3 million, but was ultimately denied because they failed to give the receipts needed for that big payout, another source told Rolling Stone.
+This is not the first time the Trump organization has been investigated.
+Trump's organization and his chief financial officer, Allen Weisselberg, faced a tax fraud case in New York City, and a court trial was expected in 2022, per NPR.

-"We have strong reason to believe there could be other indictments coming," said Bryan Skarlatos, one of Weisselberg's attorneys.
+"We have strong reason to believe there could be other indictments coming," said Bryan Skarlatos, one of Weisselberg's attorneys, at the time.
+Weisselberg was ultimately sentenced to five months in prison.